Jackdaniels12/Relay-Control-anything/README.md

 sudo systemctl status myscript.service

-ask alexa to discover and the relat name will come up
+ask alexa to discover and the relay name will come up